OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 1. If you are testing your add-in in Office on Windows, you should enable **[runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in)** to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
 Runtime logging writes `console.log` statements to a log file to help you uncover issues.

 2. Your add-in will not load if one or more custom functions conflicts with a previously registered add-in's custom functions.
 In this case, you can either remove the existing add-in, or if you encounter this error while developing an add-in, you can specify a different namespace name in your manifest.
+For more information, see [Custom functions overview](custom-functions-overview.md#manifest-file).

 3. To report feedback to the Excel Custom Functions team about this method of troubleshooting, send the team feedback.
 To do this, select **File | Feedback | Send a Frown**.
 Sending a frown will provide the necessary logs to understand the issue you are hitting.